rfjakob/gocryptfs/Documentation/MANPAGE.md

 option.

 #### -passfile string
 Read password from the specified file.
-This is a shortcut for specifying '-extpass="/bin/cat -- FILE"'.
+A warning will be printed if there is more than one line, and only the first line will be used.
+A single trailing newline is allowed and does not cause a warning.

+Before gocryptfs v1.7, using `-passfile` was equivant to writing `-extpass="/bin/cat -- FILE"`. gocryptfs v1.7 and later directly read the file without invoking `cat`.

 #### -passwd
 Change the password.
 Will ask for the old password, check if it is